-A. Legislative Interventions
+Legislative Interventions

-- 1. Enactment of a Comprehensive Legislation on Domestic Work: As argued in this Policy Brief, there is a need for a specific and a comprehensive legislation enshrining the rights of domestic workers (viz. right against discrimination, right to fair wages, right to a contract) and to hold the employers accountable for violations of these rights.
+- Enact a Comprehensive Legislation on Domestic Work: A specific and a comprehensive legislation is needed, which enshrines the rights of domestic workers (viz. right against discrimination, right to fair wages, right to a contract) and to hold the employers accountable for violations of these rights.
 Among other things, this legislation should provide for the following: - a.
-Legal Recognition of Domestic Work: Domestic workers should be legally recognised as 'workers'.
-This recognition must be reflected both in legal frameworks and administrative practice, to ensure domestic workers gain access to the full range of labour rights and entitlements. - b.
-Access to Childcare and Rest Facilities: Housing societies and residential complexes should be mandated to allocate space for crèches and rest facilities for domestic workers.
-These spaces should support both childcare needs and workers' own requirements for rest and refreshment during the workday.
+Legally Recognise Domestic Work: This recognition must be reflected both in legal frameworks and administrative practice, to ensure domestic workers gain access to the full range of labour rights and entitlements. - b.
+Mandate Paid Maternity Leave: Domestic workers must be entitled to a minimum of three months of paid maternity leave, funded through welfare mechanisms, irrespective of the worker's employment type or registration status. - c.
+Ensure Leave Entitlements: A minimum of four days' paid leave per month should be guaranteed to all domestic workers.

-- c.
-Paid Maternity Leave: Domestic workers must be entitled to a minimum of three months of paid maternity leave, funded through welfare mechanisms.
-This should be implemented irrespective of the worker's employment type or registration status. - d.
-Leave Entitlements: A minimum of four days' paid leave per month should be guaranteed to all domestic workers.
-Additionally, after 11 months of continuous service, workers should be entitled to one month of paid annual leave. - e.
-Regulation of Mobile Apps and Private Placement Agencies: All private agencies involved in recruiting and placing domestic workers must be required to be registered under the legislation.
-Terms and conditions of employment must be standardised and monitored through a licensing and audit system.
+Additionally, after 11 months of continuous service, workers should be entitled to one month of paid annual leave. - d.
+Regulate Mobile Apps and Private Placement Agencies: All private agencies involved in recruiting and placing domestic workers